Viir/bots/guide/eve-online/eve-online-warp-to-0-autopilot-bot.md

 ## Starting the Autopilot Bot

-To start the bot, download the script from <https://catalog.botlab.org/7c11ebcee2b347ef> and then run it.
+To start the bot, download the script from <https://catalog.botlab.org/2268c76e80d06d28> and then run it.

 In case the BotLab client program is not yet installed on your system, the script will redirect you to the installation guide at <https://to.botlab.org/guide/how-to-install-the-botlab-client>

 After completing the installation, run the script again to start the bot.

+Before starting the bot, set up the game client as follows:

++ Set the UI language to English.
++ Set the in-game autopilot route.
++ Make sure the autopilot info panel is expanded, so that the route is visible.

 The bot needs a few seconds to start and find the EVE Online client process.
 It also shows status messages to inform what it is doing at the moment and when the startup is complete.